Lithocarpus kalkmanii

 Lithocarpus kalkmanii is a tree in the beech family Fagaceae.
+It is endemic to Borneo.

-This species is named for the Dutch botanist Cornelis Kalkman.
+The species was first described by Sang Julia and Engkik Soepadmo in 1998.
+It is named for the Dutch botanist Cornelis Kalkman.

 Description

 Lithocarpus kalkmanii grows as a tree up to 30 m tall with a trunk diameter of up to 60 cm.
 The brownish or greyish bark is cracked or lenticellate.
 Its coriaceous leaves are tomentose and measure up to 15.5 cm long.
 The dark brown acorns are roundish and measure up to 6 cm across.
 This species produces fruits with an 'enclosed receptacle' morphology, where the seed becomes embedded in the basal tissue of the fruit as it develops.
 This basal material becomes woody, granular and hard and replaces the outer wall of the ovary as the mechanically protective tissue for the seed.

 Classification

 This species probably belongs to the subgenus Eulithocarpus, based on Camus' infrageneric classification system, because of its 'ER' fruit morphology and the few widely spaced concentric lamellae on the cupule.